chesterbr/vicky/README.md

 #### Running locally

-- (optional) Edit `LaunchSettings.java` (specifically, `getResponse` method) to change Vicky's behaviour whenever it receives a message (currently, it connects to a QBert instance to respond to messages, that is, Vicky *is* QBert).
+- (optional) Edit `LaunchSettings.java` (specifically, `getResponse` method) to change Vicky's behaviour whenever it receives a message (currently, it connects to a Hubot instance to respond to messages, that is, Vicky *is* Hubot).
 - `./run.sh` will:
   - use Ant to build `vicky.jar` with the behaviour above
   - install it on the phone